But this is a people plundered and looted;

-Because God’s purpose is to restore the world, he will first restore his church as the “pillar and foundation of the truth” (1 Tim 3:15).
+Because God has purposed to restore the whole cosmos, he will first restore his church as the “pillar and foundation of the truth” (1 Tim 3:15).
 Why?
 Because God has destined the church, as Christ’s Body, to be the “light of the world, the city set on a hill” (Mtt 5:14).
 Hence, as goes the church so goes the world.
 Truth falls in the streets because it has first fallen in the church.

-Tragically within the first several centuries the church fell from its high destiny, particularly through its Constantinian settlement with its conflation of church and state.
+Within the first several centuries the church fell from its high calling, particularly through its Constantinian settlement with its conflation of church and state.
 Nonetheless, Jesus said, “I will build my church and the gates of hell will not prevail against it” (Mtt 16:18).
-And so, God’s work of re-formation and restoration began.
-This took a quantum leap forward through the historic Reformation of the 16th century.
+And so, God’s work of reformation and restoration began.
+This took a quantum leap forward through the Reformation of the 16th century.
 However, that work is still in progress.
-From the magisterial Reformers (Calvin, Luther, Zwingli), the Anabaptists, down to Wesley and Whitfield, through to the 20th century Pentecostal, Charismatic, and Christian Reconstruction movements God has been restoring – “line upon line, precept upon precept” – truth to the cognizance of the church.
+From the magisterial Reformers (Calvin, Luther, Zwingli), the Anabaptists, down to Wesley and Whitfield, through to the 20th century Pentecostal, Charismatic, and Christian Reconstruction movements God has been restoring truth – “line upon line, precept upon precept” – to the experience of the church.